Sunnynook Large Munsterlander®

 Homepage Table of Contents

-The 2nd F litter is planned for Spring 2016.
-Eligibility of the dam and sire are being processed and will be announced soon.
-We have begun a waiting list.
+We have begun a waiting list for the F2 litter of 2017.
 If you would like to be considered for this waiting list, please complete the attached questionnaire questionnaire, available as a downloadable pdf.

 Lassie Qualities of Sunnynook’s Macaw